 Abstract

 Background: Regional differences in presentation of uncomplicated urinary tract infection (UTI) and pathogen sensitivity to antibiotics have been used to justify variation in management, including broad spectrum antibiotic prescribing.

 Aim: To describe presentation and management of urinary tract infection in primary care settings, and explore the association with patient recovery, taking microbiological findings and case mix into account.

-Design and setting: Prospective observational study of women with symptoms of uncomplicated UTI presenting to primary care networks in England, Wales, the Netherlands, and Spain, between November 2012 and February 2014.
+Design and setting: Prospective observational study of women with symptoms of uncomplicated UTI presenting to primary care networks in England, Wales, the Netherlands, and Spain.

 Method: Clinicians recorded history, symptom severity, management, and requested mid-stream urine culture.
 Participants recorded symptom severity each day for 14 days in a diary.
 Time to recovery was compared between patient characteristics and between countries using two-level Cox proportional hazards models, with patients nested within practices.

-Results: 797 women attending primary care networks in England (246 (30·9%)), Wales (213 (26·7%)), the Netherlands (133 (16·7%)) and Spain (205 (25·7%)) were included: 91·1% had urine cultured, and 71·1% returned their diary.
-Participants were slightly younger in Wales, had less severe symptoms in Spain, and had waited longer before consulting in the Netherlands.
-259 (35·7%, 95% CI 32·3 to 39·2) were urine culture positive for UTI, with similar proportions in England and Wales but much higher in Spain and the Netherlands.
+Results: 797 women attending primary care networks in England (246 (30·9%)), Wales (213 (26·7%)), the Netherlands (133 (16·7%)) and Spain (205 (25·7%)) were included.
+259 (35·7%, 95% CI 32·3 to 39·2) were urine culture positive for UTI.
 Pathogens and antibiotic sensitivities were similar.
-Empirical antibiotics were prescribed for > 90% of women in England, Wales and Spain (n = 232 (95·1%) n =196 (92·9%) and n = 195 (95·1%) respectively), but lower in the Netherlands (79 (59·4%)).
-Antibiotic of choice was trimethoprim (46·1%) or nitrofurantoin (48·7%) in England, trimethoprim (76·5%) in Wales, nitrofurantoin (79·7%) in the Netherlands and fosfomycin (75·9%) in Spain, where co-amoxiclav (9·7%) or ciprofloxacin (9·2%) were also prescribed.
-Antibiotic prescribing was associated with faster recovery (median 9 days (IQR 5 to 14 days) vs. 13 (IQR 7 to 14 days)), and overall median time to full recovery was 9 days (IQR: 6 to 14 days), with no meaningful differences at a country network level before and after controlling for severity, prior UTIs, and antibiotic prescribing.
+Empirical antibiotics were prescribed for > 90% of women in England, Wales and Spain, but lower in the Netherlands.
+There were no meaningful differences at a country network level before and after controlling for severity, prior UTIs, and antibiotic prescribing.

 Conclusion: Variation in presentation and management of uncomplicated UTI at a country primary care network level is clinically unwarranted and highlights lack of consensus concerning optimal symptom control and antibiotic prescribing.

 Funding